 Independent Directors are given a formal letter of appointment (copy available on Company's website) which, inter alia, explains their basic role, functions, duties and responsibilities.
 The Company has drawn up a Familiarization Program for Independent Directors with a view to familiarize them with the Company, their roles, rights and responsibilities, nature of industry where the company operates, company's business model etc. (relevant details of familiarization programs are disclosed on the Company's website at weblink: www.xproindia.com/Codes/ XILIDFmlrznProg.pdf).
 The Remuneration & Nomination Committee has laid down the framework for performance evaluation of Independent Directors (Annexed herewith) and such evaluation is done by the Board (excluding the Director being evaluated) and based on the evaluation, the Board determines the continuation/extension of the term of Independent Director.
 Performance evaluation of Non-Independent Directors and the Board as a whole and Chairman of the Company is also done by the Independent Directors as per relevant regulations.
 The Board has also formulated a plan for orderly succession of Board members and the senior management.
 As a policy, and as per the Articles of the Company, the identities, positions, duties and responsibilities of the Chairman and Chief Executive Officer are kept separate and appropriately defined.
+These roles are harmonizing but distinct with the Chairman responsible for managing the business of the Board and the Chief Executive responsible for managing the businesses of the Company.
 Accordingly the Chairman's position, even where whole-time, has been considered non-executive in nature as his role specified by the Board does not cover day-to-day or routine managerial tasks and responsibilities.
 The management of the Company is vested in executive director(s) appointed for the purpose, subject to the general supervision, control and direction of the Board.
 Sri C Bhaskar is the Managing Director & Chief Executive Officer accountable to the Board for actions and results and is the only executive director who holds executive authority and responsibilities.
 Sri Sidharth Birla and Smt.
 Madhushree Birla represent promoters and are related to each other; none of the other Directors are related to each other or to promoters.
-Details of Directors are given below by category, attendance, directorships (public limited companies only) ("B"), membership and chairmanship ("M" & "Ch") of SEBI specified committees, sitting fees (including for committees) paid during the year, and shareholding in the Company as on March 31, 2020.
+Details of Directors are given below by category, attendance, directorships (public limited companies only) ("B"), membership and chairmanship ("M" & "Ch") of SEBI specified committees, sitting fees (including for committees) paid during the year, and shareholding in the Company as on March 31, 2021.

-As required by law, the appointment(s) and remuneration(s) of any executive director(s) and of the Chairman (if whole-time) requires the approval of members; such approvals are for a period of not more than 5 years and, when eligible, they can be re-appointed at the end of the term.
+As required by law, the appointment(s) and remuneration(s) of any executive director(s) and of the Chairman (if wholetime) requires the approval of members; such approvals are for a period of not more than 5 years and, when eligible, they can be re-appointed at the end of the term.
 Independent Directors, as required under the Companies Act, 2013, are appointed for a term of upto 5 years in Annual General Meeting, and are eligible for re-appointment but cannot hold office for more than two consecutive terms (becoming eligible again after the expiry of three years from ceasing to be an independent director).
 All the other Directors retire every year and, when eligible, qualify for re-appointment.
 Nominees of Financial Institutions (if any) are not considered independent and do not usually retire by rotation.
 The Board has chosen not to, in the usual course, propose appointment or re-appointment of a Director or Executive Director who has completed 80 & 70 years of age respectively.
 Specified details are provided in the notice for any Directors' appointment or re-appointment.